Northern Ireland Assembly recalled to discuss violent disorder in Belfast

 Editor

-Stormont MLAs are set to return from summer recess for an Assembly sitting to discuss recent scenes of violent disorder on the streets of Belfast.
+Stormont MLAs are returning from summer recess for an Assembly sitting to discuss recent scenes of violent disorder on the streets of Belfast.

-Executive ministers will gather in the morning at Stormont Castle before the Northern Ireland Assembly sitting at noon.
+Executive ministers gathered at Stormont Castle on Thursday morning before the Northern Ireland Assembly sitting at noon.

 The Irish Congress of Trade Unions is set to lead a rally outside Parliament Buildings in opposition to the rioting seen in the capital on Saturday, Monday and Tuesday evenings following anti-immigration protests.

-Police and members of the public have been attacked and two businesses owned by people from a minority ethnic background have been destroyed.
+Police and members of the public have been attacked and two businesses owned by people from a minority ethnic background have been destroyed in south Belfast.
+There have also been incidents in north and west Belfast.

+There was further disorder on Wednesday night, with police coming under attack in east Belfast.

+The Police Service of Northern Ireland said it has asked for support, submitting a request to National Police Co-ordination Centre for additional officers from across the United Kingdom to support the policing operation.

 It comes amid widespread disorder across the UK which appears to have been sparked by misinformation spread online following the fatal stabbing of three girls in Southport.